Emma-2011/pygame-drawing-board/README.md

 # pygame-drawing-board
-This is the code of pygame drawing board
+This is the code of whiteboard programme